 The leader of the provincial opposition Liberals is justified in calling for an investigation into Premier Brian Pallister’s interference in Manitoba Public Insurance.

 The chair of the MPI board has been changed twice since the Progressive Conservative government came into power in 2016, with three MPI presidents since then.
 Since the PCs have also sidelined the public utilities board recently, an independent investigation is required.

 MPI was founded 50 years ago.
 The NDP government in power at the time fought a fierce fight against Manitoba insurance brokers who feared losing lucrative commissions on automobile insurance.
 The NDP won but at a price of giving brokers a virtual monopoly in servicing Manitoba vehicle owners.

 Unsurprisingly, as a government car insurance monopoly, MPI’s history is marked by politics.
 Government sets out the coverages and the benefits offered.
 Government controls the investments, and the composition of the board of directors.
 Whether the NDP or the PCs are in power, the brokers have enjoyed a commission and flat-fee monopoly.
 And MPI continues to negotiate with the brokers with its hands tied behind its back.

 Graham Lane, a retired CPA/CA, had a 40-year plus career as an executive in private and public operations, including a stint as the acting president of MPI.
 This column was submitted by the Frontier Centre for Public Policy.

-Graham is one of our Thought Leaders.
+Graham is one of our contributors.
 For interview requests, click here.